joshwadd/Advanced_Lane_Detection/README.md

 ###  Vehicle position

-The two fitted quadratic lines can also be used to calculate the vichles position in the lane.
+The two fitted quadratic lines can also be used to calculate the vehicles position in the lane.
+Assuming that the camera(an
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwNTQ4MDc3MjZdfQ==
+eyJoaXN0b3J5IjpbLTE4MjYzMjY2NjBdfQ==
 -->